tomaszs/Hintly/README.md

-## ✨ Hinty - Intelligent Hints For Your Code In 1 Millisecond
+## ✨ Hinty - AI+ Hints For Your Code In 1 Millisecond

 Hinty lets you define intelligent hints that will display in your code in a matter of 1 millisecond.
 Works for every project